VT1, VT2, and VO₂max: The Complete Guide to Ventilatory Thresholds

 Can I improve my thresholds?

 Yes!
 That is the point of structured endurance training.
 VT1 and VT2 both move to higher intensities with consistent training.
-The fastest gains come from targeting each threshold with the right type of work: long, easy work below VT1 to raise VT1, and threshold/HIIT work to raise VT2.
+The fastest gains come from targeting each threshold with the right type of work: long, easy work below VT1 to raise VT1, and threshold/HIIT work to raise VT2, together they raise VO2max.

-**ATP (Adenosine triphosphate) is a molecule produced by our cells when metabolizing either carbohydrates, fatty acids or, to a lesser extent, proteins.
+**ATP (Adenosine triphosphate) is a molecule produced by our cells when metabolizing either carbohydrates, fat or, to a lesser extent, proteins.
 ATP is then used for muscle contraction and is therefore essential for all life.

 References: